George VI: Early life

-Albert was born at York Cottage, on the Sandringham Estate in Norfolk, during the reign of his great-grandmother Queen Victoria.
+Albert was born at 3:05 am on 14 December 1895 at York Cottage, on the Sandringham Estate in Norfolk, during the reign of his great-grandmother Queen Victoria.
 His father was Prince George, Duke of York (later King George V), the second and only surviving son of the Prince and Princess of Wales (later King Edward VII and Queen Alexandra).
 His mother, the Duchess of York (later Queen Mary), was the eldest child and only daughter of Francis, Duke of Teck, and Princess Mary Adelaide, Duchess of Teck.
-His birthday, 14 December 1895, was the 34th anniversary of the death of his great-grandfather Albert, Prince Consort.
+His birth date coincided with the 34th anniversary of the death of his great-grandfather Prince Albert of Saxe-Coburg and Gotha.
 Uncertain of how the Prince Consort's widow, Queen Victoria, would take the news of the birth, the Prince of Wales wrote to the Duke of York that the Queen had been "rather distressed".
 Two days later, he wrote again: "I really think it would gratify her if you yourself proposed the name Albert to her."